kimberli/notably/README.md

 ```
 ### `"left home page"`

-* Fired when a user leaves a course's home page
+* Fired when a user leaves the home page
-* leaves the corresponding course room
+* Leaves the corresponding room

 **params**